Recover from Drug and Alcohol Addiction

 We recognize that many individuals face co-occurring disorders where a mental illness accompanies addiction.
 Addressing both simultaneously is crucial for a successful recovery.
 Our dual diagnosis treatment focuses on breaking the cycle of self-medication and addressing both the addiction and the underlying mental health disorder.

 We believe in a Holistic Approach to Recovery:

 Safe and Sound Treatment addresses a range of substance use disorders, including:

-In collaboration with Generation Red Road and integrating their holistic teachings, Safe and Sound Treatment is committed to providing a comprehensive, culturally sensitive, and effective recovery journey for all its participants.
+Integrating Generation Red Road’s recovery path into our program allows Safe and Sound Treatment to provide a comprehensive, culturally sensitive, and effective recovery journey for all its participants.

 Insurance Coverage for Native American Addiction Treatment

 For Native Americans, there are specific insurance providers such as Tribal Health Services and the Indian Health Service.
 Eligibility for some Indian Health services requires being an American Indian residing in a community under the IHS federal health program’s supervision.
 If you don’t meet these criteria, private insurance might be an option for both residential and outpatient rehab.
 Many Native Americans opt for Anthem, a renowned insurance company in California that covers a broad spectrum of medical and psychological services.